Green-Software-Foundation/patterns/docs/catalog/cloud/minimizing-deployed-environments.md

 ## Considerations

 It may reduce cloud bills because minimising the total amount of provisioned resources will cost less.
-It may also create a bottle-neck in the application life cycle, losing an environment created for the sole purpose of performance or QA testing.
+It may also create a bottleneck in the application life cycle, losing an environment created for the sole purpose of performance or QA testing.

 ## References